What Wines Go With Fish? 10 Amazing Pairings

 The idea is to find a wine slightly sparkling with a delicate fizz instead of evidenced bubbles.
-This type of wine enhances the delicate flavors of shrimp, lobsters, crab, mantis shrimp, and prawns but also works great with white and blue fish.
+This type of wine enhances the delicate flavors of shrimp, lobsters, crab, and prawns but also works great with white and blue fish.

 For a fattier fish, such as salmon, but also with mussels, clams, and oysters, a bubbly sparkling like Prosecco or Champagne could be your best bet.

 Oriental fish dishes including sushi and sashimi are difficult to pair with wine.
 According to the Japanese belief, a dish has five fundamental components, which are sweetness, saltiness, bitterness, sourness, and umami.

 This last component is specific to the Oriental dishes and is enhanced, when it comes to fish, by a complex beverage, such as a rosé wine.

 Pairing well with a range of spicier or less spicy dishes, the rosé wine has the vivacity of a white and the complexity of a red, bringing the best of both worlds.
 And it is precisely this complexity that masters the flavors of the typical Japanese fish dishes.

 A white wine obtained from red grapes can only enhance a flavorful fish dish.
 Pinot Gris is one of the most complex whites, showcasing a structured body and unique aromas and flavors.
 The slight content of tannins also contributes to the character of this wine.